ahuacate/nas-hardmetal/README.md

 | Gateway |`192.168.1.5`|
 | DNS Server |`192.168.1.5`|

-Finally click `Reboot` and your VM Proxmox node will reboot.
+Finally, click `Reboot` and your VM Proxmox node will reboot.

 ## 6.5.
 Configure the Proxmox VM
 Configuration is now done via the Proxmox web interface.
 Just point your browser to the IP address given during installation (https://192.168.1.10X:8006) and ignore the security warning by clicking `Advanced` then `Accept the Risk and Continue` -- this is the warning I get in Firefox.
-Default login is "root" (realm PAM) and the root password you defined during the installation process.
+The default login is "root" (realm PAM) and the root password you defined during the installation process.

 ### 6.5.1.
-Update Proxmox OS VM and enable turnkeylinux templates
+Update Proxmox OS VM and enable turnkey Linux templates
 Using the web interface `updates` > `refresh` search for all the latest required updates.
 You will get a few errors which ignore.
-Next install the updates using the web interface `updates` > `_upgrade` - a pop up terminal will show the installation steps of all your required updates and it will prompt you to type `Y` so do so.
+Next, install the updates using the web interface `updates` > `_upgrade` - a pop-up terminal will show the installation steps of all your required updates and it will prompt you to type `Y` so do so.

-Next install turnkeylinux container templates by using the web interface CLI `shell` and type `pveam update`
+Next, install turnkey Linux container templates by using the web interface CLI `shell` and type `pveam update`

-Finished.
 Your Synology DiskStation Proxmox VM node is ready.

 <hr>